project-oak/oak/docs/oak_functions_abi.md

 ### `write_response(buf_ptr: i32, buf_len: i32) : i32`

-The Oak Functions WebAssembly module invokes `write_response` to write the response in the response buffer at address `buf_prt` with the corresponding number of bytes `buf_len`.
+The Oak Functions WebAssembly module invokes `write_response` to write a response in the response buffer at address `buf_prt` with the corresponding number of bytes `buf_len`.
 The Oak Functions runtime reads the response from the Oak Functions WebAssembly module's memory and sends it back to the